waleedhad/AudioMuse-AI-cuda_12.2/README.md

 4.  **Review and Create:**
     *   Input a name for the playlist and ask the interface to create it directly on Jellyfin or Navidrome.
 That's it!

+## **Sonic Fingerprint playlist (via sonic_fingerprint Interface)**

+**IMPORTANT:** before use this function you need to run the Analysis task first from the normal (async) UI.

+This new functionality analyze your listening history and create your specific sonic fingerprint.
+With it it takes advance of Voyager Index (the sonic similarity function) to search for similar songs.
+With this similar song it enable you to create your personal playlist.

+**How to Use:**
+1.  **Access the Chat Interface:**
+    *   Navigate to `http://<EXTERNAL-IP>:8000/sonic_fingerprint` (or `http://localhost:8000/sonic_fingerprint` for local Docker Compose deployments).
+2.  **Input Your Username**
+    *   It get by default your username configurde in env variable, but if you have multiple user you can input it in the front-end to a personalized playlist
+3.  **Input Your Password or API token**
+    *   On jellyfin you can still use your API Token, for Navidrome you will need to use the password of the specific user.
+By default it takes the value from the env variable
+4.  **Select the number of song**
+    *  Select the number of similar song, from a minimum of 40 to a maximum of 200
+5.  **Run the Sonic Fingerprint search**
+    *   Ask the front-end to generate the list of Sonic Fingerprint track, it will show to you in the table.
+6.  **Review and Create:**
+    *   Input a name for the playlist and ask the interface to create it directly on Jellyfin or Navidrome.
+That's it!

 ## **Kubernetes Deployment (K3S Example)**